 I'm a cardmaker, scrapbooker, book editor, and vocal singer, but not always in that order.
-I juggle these things with filling card orders for my local gift shop and being a Stampin' Up consultant!
+I juggle these things with filling card orders for my local gift shop and others and being a Stampin' Up consultant!
 I'm happy to help you place an order anytime if you want some craft supplies!
 Shop with me at http://www.stampinup.com?demoid=2202334

 Hello there and thanks for stopping by my blog!
 I’m sorry I’ve been quiet lately; I’ve had too many projects and people to please recently.
 (You all knows how that goes, right?
 Maybe I’m not the only one? 😂)

 I haven’t had a lot of time in the craft room this month but I did sneak in there a couple of evenings recently to try to finish a batch for my local gift shop/employer.
 I’ve done a few grad cards and some easy cards.
 Here’s an easy one you can duplicate if you have or can find the World of Good Memories and More Card Pack and the Flowers for Every Season Cards and Envelopes.